Benew/ember-ghibliapi-browser/README.md

-# ember-test
+# ember-ghibliapi-browser

-This README outlines the details of collaborating on this Ember application.
-A short introduction of this app could easily go here.
+A simple ember app that shows contents from the [ghibliapi hosted on heroku](https://ghibliapi.herokuapp.com).

 ## Prerequisites